rosarioog3nio/finance-streamlit-dashboard/README.md

     time

 To do:
-    Sentiment Analysis
+    Finish Sentiment Analysis work;
-    Improve Layout
+    Improve Layout;
-    Use the Raddit API to get the Wallstreetbets data
+    Use the Raddit API to get the Wallstreetbets data;
+    Finish the Crypto functionalities;
+    Solve the pages issues on heruko.